pyubero/data_from_figures/README.md

     `-th VALUE` to change the color similarity threshold that recognizes poits/lines.
 Value can be any number in [0,1]. default = 0.95
 	`-p  VALUE` to specify the output precision in numbers of decimals.
 Value can be any integer >1.
 Default=2

 2 The image will pop up and you need to specify the axis limits by click-and-dragging the bounding box.
+Press ENTER to continue.

 3 Follow the questions asked in the terminal.